ywssp/bot.wssp/README.md

 - Has music commands, with a song history
 - No API keys required (Except for the discord bot token)

-### `v13-sapphire-radio` branch info
-This branch contains a beta version of the bot that has a radio command.

-This branch is now being finished and will be merged into the main branch soon.

-~~_The `radio` command will literally stop working when you run the `play` command.
-You can ony fix it when you restart the bot._~~ Fixed in commit 00948ee

 ## Pre-requisites
 - Node.js 16.6.0 or higher, with Additional Tools for Node.js
 - A Discord bot account